DmitryZaporozhec/LdapWebBrowser/README.md

 - mvn clean install
 - java -jar target/<JAR>

-Default port is 8181. to change put application ard --server.port=8383 for example App is mapperd to the root url (http://localhost:8181/)
+Default port is 8181.
+To change the port put application arg  "--server.port=8383" for example.
+App is mapperd to the root url (http://localhost:8181/)